Australia welcomes help to find man missing in North Korea | New Country 923

 Australia welcomes help to find man missing in North Korea

-“We’re talking to our partners in that part of the world to get to the bottom of what had occurred here,” Morrison told Nine Network television.
+“We’re talking to our partners in that part of the world to get to the bottom of what has occurred here,” Morrison told Nine Network television.

 “It’s obviously very concerning.
 I’m very concerned about it.
 We’ve had a lot of sympathy also expressed and willingness to assist by other countries,” he added.